Hazard Analysis Critical Control Point

 - Add preservatives or additives to time/temperatue controlled for safety (TCS) foods to make them shelf-stable.

-Accredited by the International HACCP Alliance, this course presents the characteristics and application of Hazard Analysis and Critical Control Points (HACCP), a risk prevention management methodology that applies appropriate science and technology to plan, control, and document safe food processes in a food facility, consistent with the FDA’s desire to implement voluntary HACCP.
+This course presents the characteristics and application of Hazard Analysis and Critical Control Points (HACCP), a risk prevention management methodology that applies appropriate science and technology to plan, control, and document safe food processes in a food facility, consistent with the FDA’s desire to implement voluntary HACCP.

 The course first examines HACCP’s principles and concepts.
 The HACCP approach begins by identifying biological, chemical, and physical hazards (inputs to the system) associated with facility construction, equipment, employees, food and supplies.
 This course presents scientifically validated hazard control procedures that prevent, eliminate, or reduce hazards to safe levels to protect public health.